mnot/I-D/http-encryption-encoding/draft.md

 imply encryption), each cipher is reflected in the Encryption header field, in the order in which they were applied.

-The Encryption header MAY be omitted if the sender does not intend for the immediate receipient to be able to decrypt the message.
+The Encryption header MAY be omitted if the sender does not intend for the immediate recipient to be able to decrypt the message.
 Alternatively, the Encryption header field MAY be omitted if the sender intends for the recipient to acquire the header field by other means.